helloItIsThomas/Interactive-Resume-01/DEVLOG.md

 Do I have a working selection mechanism?
 Let's check.

 Ok pretty sure the selection mechanism is working, and only storing one selection at a time.
-And I thing the sections are respecting that.
+And I think the sections are respecting that.